Tools4everBV/HelloID-Conn-SA-Full-Exchange-Online-SharedMailboxUpdate/README.md

 ## Introduction

 #### Description
-_HelloID-Conn-SA-Full-Exchange-Online-SharedMailboxCreate_ is a template designed for use with HelloID Service Automation (SA) Delegated Forms.
+_HelloID-Conn-SA-Full-Exchange-Online-SharedMailboxUpdate_ is a template designed for use with HelloID Service Automation (SA) Delegated Forms.
 It can be imported into HelloID and customized according to your requirements.

-By using this delegated form, you can create a shared mailbox in Exchange Online.
+By using this delegated form, you can update a shared mailbox in Exchange Online.
 The following options are available:
  1. Search and select the shared mailbox
  2. Option to edit the shared mailbox `name`.
  3. Option to edit the shared mailbox `alias`.